You can use custom server settings to configure Mendix Runtime beyond the standard possibilities offered by Studio Pro.

 Azure blob storage’s default connection protocol is HTTPS in order to encourage secure connections by default.
 This is a highly recommended best practice (for more information, see Configure Azure Storage Connection Strings).
 This should now be transparent, unless you use custom domain names (for details, see Require Secure Transfer).
 In that case, you should use the

 UseHttps setting above to revert to the previous default behavior and disable HTTPS.

 These settings can be used to store files using the IBM Cloud object storage service.
 For deployments to the Mendix Cloud, SAP BTP, and Mendix for Private Cloud these settings are managed for you.

 Mendix supports unscoped authentication of OpenStack Identity (Keystone) v3.
 The credentials related settings must be filled with the corresponding values which can be found in the Service Credentials section of your object storage service.

-Note that unlike other storage services, IBM Bluemix does not provide server-side encryption.
+Unlike other storage services, IBM Cloud does not provide server-side encryption.